What is IVIg Infusion Treatment?

 If you have been battling a medical condition that weakens the immune system, IVIg (Intravenous Immunoglobulin) Infusion therapy may have been recently recommended as a treatment to help restore your antibodies.

-- Neurological diseases like myasthenia gravis or multiple sclerosis
+- Neurological diseases like Myasthenia Gravis or Multiple Sclerosis (MS)

 - Other Rare Diseases